achorg/ach-gatsby-site/content/news/2016/07/please-ask-do-tell-at-dh2016/index.md

 You can also add ask or tell stickers to your conference badge to help start conversations – pick up your sticker(s) at the [ACH annual general meeting at lunchtime on Thursday](http://ach.org/news/2016/07/ach-agm-at-digital-humanities-2016/)!

-<div>Someone with this sticker may have some advice to offer or know about an interesting DH job – please feel free to ask them!</div>
+Someone with this sticker may have some advice to offer or know about an interesting DH job – please feel free to ask them!

-<div>Someone with this sticker is looking for professional advice and/or job opportunities, so if you have something to offer, please let them know!</div><div></div><div>Speaking of questions and answers, you can post or answer questions about digital humanities throughout the year at [Digital Humanities Questions &amp; Answers](http://digitalhumanities.org/answers/).</div>
+Someone with this sticker is looking for professional advice and/or job opportunities, so if you have something to offer, please let them know!
+Speaking of questions and answers, you can post or answer questions about digital humanities throughout the year at [Digital Humanities Questions &amp; Answers](http://digitalhumanities.org/answers/).